robkuijpers/pitkin/README.md

 Update README.md with Travis icon.

-Setup RequireJS to load jQuery and Foundation5 incl. modules.
+Setup RequireJS to load jQuery and Foundation5 incl. modules and vendor extentions.

+Add foundation-icon font.
+Download, create fonts directory, copy fondation-icons.css to app/styles/foundation/_foundation-icons.scss (because compass needs to compile this file), edit src url to point to the fonts.

+Create a dist build:

+  grunt dist

 ----------------------------

 TODO: add my photo to linkedin and update, github, whatsapp.
 TODO: test Foundation javascript components with requirejs and use extra javascript/jquery plugins as touch etc.
-TODO: add custom scss in main.scss and/or sass fragments.
-TODO: add foundation icon fonts and build in dist
+TODO: add foundation icon fonts and build in dist.
 TODO: publish Grunt dist directory to webserver.
 TODO: add gui tests with headless browser.
-TODO: create Spring Boot app with JSON rest service.
+TODO: create Spring Boot app with JSON rest service and mongodb
-TODO: create nodejs / express / mongo app with rest service (MEAN stack).
+TODO: create nodejs / express / mongodb app with rest service (MEAN stack).
 TODO: add AngularJS and invoke rest services.

-Question: should we use jquery and modernizr from foundation or the separate installed ones? pro/cons.
+Notes:
-  - use separate modernizr: (1) its included in the generator, (2) needs to be on top anyway so cannot load with requirejs.
+  - use separate modernizr: (1) its included in the generator, (2) has all options included, (3) needs to be on top anyway so cannot load with requirejs, (4) easy upgrade with bower.json.
-    (3) easy upgrade with bower.json, until we know what is the difference with foundation's modernizr.
-  - use separate jquery: (1) included in generator, easy upgrade with bower.json
+  - use separate jquery: (1) included in generator, easy upgrade with bower.json to latest version.